AroliSG/neutralinojs-reactjs-with-ts-template/README.md

 ### `npx neu update`

-Runs the update command for Neutralino
+Runs the update command for Neutralino.\
 You can learn more [Neutralinojs](https://neutralino.js.org/docs/).

 ### `yarn build`